JonathanWilbur/mueller-report/volume1.md

 Putin and president Trump would speak by phone that Saturday, and noted that that information was "very confidential."
 1121

-The same day, Dmitriev wrote to Nader that he had seen his "boss " again yesterday who had "emphasized that this is a great priority for us and that we need to build this communication channel to avoid bureaucracy."
+The same day, Dmitriev wrote to Nader that he had seen his "boss" again yesterday who had "emphasized that this is a great priority for us and that we need to build this communication channel to avoid bureaucracy."
 1122 On January 28, 2017, Dmitriev texted Nader that he wanted